room118solutions/dynamic_paperclip/README.md

 Known Issues
 ------------
-- [ ] Dynamic attachments aren't registered in time when cache classing is disabled (Rails development, etc.).
+- Dynamic attachments aren't registered in time when class caching is disabled (Rails development, etc.).
   Since we register the attachment when it's defined, a request for a dynamic attachment in an environment where the class isn't preloaded will pass through the middleware, since the attachment won't be registered yet, and never generate.